Matan-Shabi/msd-pipeline-hw/README.md

 When I got the assignment, I didn’t want to just tick the boxes.
 I asked:

-* How do teams catch issues early?
+* How do engineering teams ensure subnet logic is accurate across scenarios?
-* What makes releases reliable and repeatable?
+* What makes a Python CLI tool testable and version-controlled?
-* How can we keep security and code quality in check?
+* How can we guarantee safety and traceability from dev to deploy?

 From there, I split the pipeline into two workflows: